 As the owner, Sophia Cook has told us: "In no time there will be another child and can imagine this will be the armchair everyone would want to sit in."

-For those who would like to see a wider range of colours, here is a link to our Portfolio, showcasing our favourite pieces, fabrics and colours.
+For those who would like to see a wider range of colours, here is a link to our Gallery, showcasing our favourite pieces, fabrics and colours.

 Over 1.5 million viewers watched on Sunday evening, 12th of January 2020, as George Clarke and his talented crew transformed a remarkable Edwardian terrace near Croydon in South London.
 For those who wish to watch the programme on demand, it can be found here: it's Episode 2, from Series 6.
 Maker&Son was honoured to be included in such a project championing our shared values of quality craftsmanship.